 What are the penalties for Donald Trump Jr. not telling the truth?

-A any individual who lies to uh congressional committee is subject to the penalties of 18 United States Code, a thousand and one, which uh punishes an individual who fails to tell the truth to uh government official in this kind of circumstance, and that could be punishable by several years in prison and fines.
+Any individual who lies to a congressional committee is subject to the penalties of 18 United States Code 1001, which punishes an individual who fails to tell the truth to a government official in this kind of circumstance.

-And so in inside this meeting that the Donald Trump Jr. accepted with as you call them uh foreign agents, attended also by Jared Kushner, attended also by Paul Manafort, based on what you know publicly and privately, what are your worst fears about what may have taken place?
+And so, inside this meeting that Donald Trump Jr. accepted with, as you call them, foreign agents, attended also by Jared Kushner, attended also by Paul Manafort.

-My worst fears uh among them are that this meeting may have been prelude or an overture to more coordinated activities involving collusion between the Trump campaign and the Russians in their interference in our election, and that afterward there was obstruction of justice, which is very much front and center and involves also following the money.
+My worst fears among them are that this meeting may have been a prelude or an overture to more coordinated activities involving collusion between the Trump campaign and the Russians in their interference in our election, and that afterward there was obstruction of justice, which is very much front and center and involves also following the money.

 And in this instance, may have been a reason that the White House wanted to conceal or deny evidence and may have fired Jim Comey when the FBI was investigating.

-Do you see what home phony hypocrites?
+Do you see what phony hypocrites, that was Richard Blumenthal, the worst year?

 There's never been any evidence.

-Well, what's the penalty if you have subpoenaed documents and you don't turn them over, but you delete them.
+Well, what's the penalty if you have subpoenaed documents and you don't turn them over, but you delete them?

 And then just to make extra, extra, extra sure you're deleting them, you acid wash and bleach bit your hard drives and servers.